 If the village did receive the approval for a camera where should it be sited?
 Outside the Chinese takeaway, the church or Mattoni for instance?

 Overall, the evidence suggests that CCTV can reduce crime but there are concerns that CCTV impinges on privacy as cameras don’t just record criminals, they record everyone’s activities.
 Is the deterrent worth the increase in surveillance?
 Many still think not.

 Over the past few years, Peterborough City Council would have received a large amount of CIL for all the new housing that has been built in the village.
 Is it only fair that some of the councils cut goes directly back into improving the security of residents?

-If you think this is a good idea, or not, comment below.
+Whether you think this is a good idea or not, please comment below.
 Whatever the case, the decision would need a consultation with residents.
 If you think the idea should be given serious thought contact the parish council or one or the ward Councillors who should be able to take it forward with the City Council.